by Jay E. Adams

 I highly recommend this to elders, and also to anyone who wants a readable, reliable, Reformed commentary.

-This is available as a purchase in Logos Bible software, but at this point only used copies can be found in print.
+This is available as a purchase in Logos Bible software, and is just newly back in print.